 - Are open to and ready for personal transformation.

-Black People, Indigenous people, and people of color; LGBTQ-identified people; and low- or no-wealth individuals are especially encouraged to apply.
+Black people, Indigenous people, and people of color; LGBTQ people; low- or no-wealth individuals; and folks over 40 are especially encouraged to apply.

-- make a personal financial contribution: there are no minimum or maximum amounts.
+- Make a personal financial contribution.
+Every gift is meaningful, and there are no minimum or maximum amounts.

-Over the last five years, Giving Projects across the country have moved $4 million from over 6,000 donors.
+Over the last five years, Giving Projects across the country, including ones based in Chicago and Seattle, have moved $4 million from over 6,000 donors.